gudbrandsc/CS-683/Pi-zero-rubber-ducky/README.md

 ```
 SendDuckyScripts
 ```
-this will enable us to see all the available duckyscripts and run them.
+This will enable us to see all the available duckyscripts and run them.
 In our case, we want to run the Star Wars script so simply type
 ```
 StartWars.duck
 ```